 The platform is available to:

-family members and support persons who have been asked to provide information about or on behalf of participants.
+- staff members or contractors who have been invited to join by a care service provider approved by Innowell; and family members and support persons - who have been asked to provide information about or on behalf of participants.

-The InnoWell platform is considered to be software as a medical device and is currently approved as such by the Australian Therapeutic Goods Administration.
-The platform does not of itself provide stand-alone medical or health advice, diagnosis or treatment.
+The Innowell platform is considered to be software as a medical device and does not of itself provide stand-alone medical or health advice, diagnosis or treatment.
 It is designed to be used in conjunction with the clinical decisions and care provided by your care service provider.